 Hurghada in Egypt lies on the edge of the Red Sea.
-It was founded early in the 20th Century and has since become a leading seaside resort within the area as well as now being Egypt’s second largest city.
+It was founded early in the 20th Century and has since become a leading seaside resort within the area as well as now being second largest city in Egypt.
 It is an established family holiday destination and offers lots of fun and interesting things to do and see.

 One of the main things that this area is known for is its aquatic sports.
 The combination of warm waters and well looked after unique underwater gardens off the coast mean that a wide variety of rare fish and corals can be seen here.
 Glass bottom boats, snorkelling and diving are popular ways of seeing these wonderful sights, and not surprisingly this region is quite famous amongst the diving community.